PAyush15/Pyrobosim-with-custom-world/README.md

 ├── docker/               # Docker image with the image ├── docs/                # Package documentation
+├── pyrobosim/           # main folder for pyrobosim files │   ├── 📂 examples/                  # Example scripts and demos
+│   ├── 📂 pyrobosim/                 # Main Python package for Pyrobosim
+│   ├── 📂 test/                      # Test scripts and configurations
+│   ├── 📜 setup.py                   # Setup script for installation
+│   ├── 📜 README.md                  # Project overview and documentation
-├── pyrobosim/           # main folder for pyrobosim files ├── pyrobosim_msgs/                      # pyrobosim message description for ROS action, services and topics ├── pyrobosim_ros/                      # Launch files for simulation and real-world runs ├── setup/                        # bash setup files ├── test/                      # test files
+├── pyrobosim_msgs/                      # pyrobosim message description for ROS action, services and topics ├── pyrobosim_ros/                      # Launch files for simulation and real-world runs │   ├── 📂 examples/                  # Example scripts and demos of pyrobosim with ROS │   ├── 📂 launch/                  # Example scripts and demos of pyrobosim with ROS │   ├── 📂 pyrobosim/                 # Main Python package for Pyrobosim of pyrobosim with ROS │   ├── 📂 test/                      # Test scripts and configurations of pyrobosim with ROS │   ├── 📜 setup.py                   # Setup script for installation of pyrobosim with ROS
+│   ├── 📜 README.md                  # Project overview and documentation of pyrobosim with ROS
+├── setup/                        # bash setup files
+├── test/                      # test files
 ├── CONTRIBUTING.md                     # contributors